manuGil/GitCoDev/gitcodev/foreword.md

 # Foreword

 This website describes a curriculum for a short course on **Version Control and Collaborative Development for Research Software** &mdash;GitCoDev[^logo].
-The content has been designed specifically for the instructors ('train the trainers') and not for the learners.
+The content has been designed specifically for the instructors and not for the learners.
 A derivative document suited to learners would require adapted design, format and distribution.

 ## Why do we need a new course on version control?
 To any educator reading this, it will be evident that having new topics to teach is not the only reason for designing new teaching materials.